 5 captaincy decisions taken by Sourav Ganguly that changed Indian cricket

-Sourav Ganguly made some of the most memorable tactical decision which have helped Indian cricket over the years.
+- Sourav Ganguly made some of the most memorable tactical decisions that have helped Indian cricket over the years.

 As the 'Bengal Tiger' turns 44, we take a look at the top 5 captaincy decisions taken by Dada over his career.

-1. Winning the toss and electing to bat on a cloudy Headingley
+#1 Winning the toss and electing to bat under cloudy conditions at Headingley

 The third Test during the 2002 tour to England was held at Leeds, Headingley which is known everywhere for its grey clouds and green tracks, conditions which are alien to the Indian team.